BabylonJSGuide/Generator/content/gamelets/basic/Sequence.md

 There will be no rotation of the camera for 9 seconds then camera will take until time 14 seconds to rotate 180 degrees to face the door.

-Key values for the camera will be its positions at frames 0 * frame rate, 3 * frame rate, 5 * frame rate and 8 * frame rate and its rotation at 9 * frame rate and 14 * frame rate.
+Key values for the camera will be its positions at frames 0, 3, 5 and 8 seconds and its rotation at 0, 9 and 14 seconds.

 ```javascript
 //for camera move forward